akshitac8/BiAM/README.md

 2) Store the annotations inside `BiAM/datasets/OpenImages`.

-3) To extract the features for OpenImages-v4 dataset run the below script:
+3) To extract the features for OpenImages-v4 dataset run the below scripts for crawling the images and extracting features of them:

 ```
 ## Crawl the images from web